-The Village Carolers™ was founded in 2012 by Westminster Choir alumni Michael and Suzanne Chadwick, who have each spent nearly 30 years as opera singers.
+The Village Carolers™ was founded in 2012 by Westminster Choir alumni Michael and Suzanne Chadwick, who have each spent nearly 30 years singing professionally around the world in operas and oratorios.
 Shortly after moving from Manhattan to Medford, New Jersey, a local candy shop owner asked Michael and Suzanne if they could use their singer networking resources to put together a caroling group to perform a few carols at her candy shop.
 After hearing the high quality level of the voices, that very same year multiple people requested this new, unnamed group to sing for their event.
 At the end of that season the group officially became The Village Carolers and has been singing dozens of performances each year ever since.

-We present a fun, experienced, and talented a cappella quartet (or octet or even full choir!) for your Christmas party or holiday event.
-In our brief history, we have sung for well over a hundred live or televised events throughout the mid-Atlantic region including Philadelphia, New York, Southern New Jersey, the New Jersey Shore, Central New Jersey, Northern New Jersey, northern Delaware, and eastern Pennsylvania.
+We present a fun, experienced, and highly talented a cappella quartet (or octet or even a full choir!) for your town, business, or private Christmas party or holiday event.
+In our brief history, we have sung for hundreds of live or televised events throughout the mid-Atlantic region including Philadelphia, New York, Southern New Jersey, the New Jersey Shore, Central New Jersey, Northern New Jersey, northern Delaware, and southern Connecticut, and eastern Pennsylvania.
 Our singers are highly experienced and talented, with some of the top level training available throughout the world.
-You can read more about our individual members below by clicking on their names.
+You can read more about our individual members below by clicking on their names below.

 “Words are simply inadequate to describe the beautiful experience of having the Village Carolers serenade family and friends.
 We have hired them several times for our Thanksgiving celebration and they have stunned us each time with a breathtaking performance.
 Our guests were mesmerized as they dazzled us with perfect harmonies singing our favorite carols.
 We give them our highest recommendation!” – Katharine K.